Governance

 Ambassadors

-The College are pleased to appoint the following distinguished people as Ambassadors of the College, in thanks for their support and tireless efforts to continuously improve the college and the outcome for students.
+The college is pleased to appoint the following distinguished people as Ambassadors of the college.
+We thank them for their efforts to continuously improve the college and support positive outcomes for our students.

 Dr Arthur Terrence David Butland OBE